YaruG1022/WSU-SU21-CPTS322-Project/Sprint_Reports/sprint_report_3.md

 ## Incomplete Issues/User Stories
 Here are links to issues we worked on but did not complete in this sprint:

- * [Additional features (optional)](https://github.com/YaruG1022/WSU-SU21-CPTS322-Project/issues/23) - We ran out of time to implement the optional functionalities.
+ * [Additional features (optional)](https://github.com/YaruG1022/WSU-SU21-CPTS322-Project/issues/23) - We did not have enough time to implement these optional functionalities so we gave up on it.

 ## Code Files for Review
 Please review the following code files, which were actively developed during this sprint, for quality: